abgnpr/meetings-assistant/README.md

 ## Attendance Log

-Attendance sheet **`attendance-log.csv`** can be found inside `meetings-assistant/` folder.
-It can be viewed using any spreadsheet software.
+Attendance sheet **`attendance-log.csv`** will be created in `meetings-assistant/` folder after you attend/miss your first meeting.
+View it using any spreadsheet software.

 ## Test